SenseiK954/osticketing-prereqs/README.md

 <p>
-2. To continue, this section does not require an illustration since it will explain various applications to download and install into the virtual environment.
-First, go to your c: of your system and create a folder called "PHP" (this will be needed later).
-For now proceed to download and install the following applications/software (downloads can be located on the web or be accessible through a network): PHP Manager for IIS, Rewrite Module and VC Redist (Microsoft Visual C++).
-These downloads are straight forward and don't require any configuration before installing.
+2. To proceed, this part does not require an example because it will explain how to download and install numerous apps into the virtual environment.
+First, navigate to your system's c: drive and create a folder called "PHP" (this will be needed later).
+For the time being, download and install the following applications/software (which may be found on the web): PHP Manager for IIS, Rewrite Module, and VC Redist (Microsoft Visual C++).
+These files are simple and do not require any configuration before installation, just simple click-through.
 Next Step...
 </p>
 <br />